How Property Management Software can Help you Deal with Difficult Residents

 Screening helps make the right choice

 The best way to create and maintain positive relationships with your residents is to choose the right individuals to live at your properties.
-Property management software includes features that analyzes an applicant’s credit, criminal, and rental history.
+Property management software includes features that analyze an applicant’s credit, criminal, and rental history.
 Ultimately, these can be alerts for what may become bigger problems.

 Moneywise suggests researching a tenant’s background and rental history in depth before they sign a lease.
 Carefully review information about your tenants’ references and credit reports, as it contains valuable insights and can alert you of potential concerns.

-Agreements are at the ready any time, all the time
+Agreements are at the ready anytime, all the time

 When issues arise with a resident, property managers need to put their hands on leasing agreements and other documentation fast.
 If there is a history with the resident that could make for grounds for a warning or eviction, being able to quickly access key documents is imperative.
-Property management software serves as repository for such documentation and provides easy access.
+Property management software serves as a repository for such documentation and provides easy access.

 Payment portals to assist with nonpayment

 Late payment and nonpayment of rent are thorns in the sides of property managers because they can affect cash flow and cause stress between resident and landlord.
 Online payment portals established through property management software help make payment more convenient for residents.
 Automated reminders alert your tenants when the rent is due, and the system provides tracking so problem payers get flagged before the past due becomes a big problem.

 Chronic maintenance problems are documented

 Chronic maintenance issues with a resident is an area of concern that should be documented.
 This could mean that a resident is harder on an apartment unit than others, which could cause large-scale harm to your properties.
 A fully integrated property management solution provides documentation of maintenance records, which not only identify potential trouble spots but also help property managers keep up with routine maintenance.

 Incidents, complaints can be tracked